 Most high street opticians offer free eye tests: get yours from your local Vision Express.
 If you're not eligible for an NHS-funded eye test, it costs £25.
 For more information call your local store.

-NHS-funded free eye tests
+Eligibility for NHS-funded free eye tests

 For example, if you or your partner receive: